james-stevens/powerdns-webui/README.md

 These issues are generic browser security restrictions, and not specifically to do with this code.

-* If your browser received the `index.html` (this webapp) over HTTPS, then the RestAPI **must** be accessed over HTTPS - this is where using an HTTP/HTTPS proxy is useful, as (as of v4.2.0) PowerDNS does not natively support HTTPS, and sending all your data (and maybe your API Key) over HTTP is probably not what you want.
+* If your browser received the `index.html` (this webapp) over HTTPS, then the RestAPI **must** be accessed over HTTPS - this is where using an HTTP/HTTPS proxy is useful.
+As of v4.2.0, PowerDNS does not natively support HTTPS, and sending all your data (and maybe your API Key) over HTTP is probably not what you want.

 * You must be [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) compliant - in this context it means the web server